-Under section 8 of the Goods and Services Tax Act 1985 ("the Act"), GST is charged on supplies (other than exempt supplies) made by a registered person in the course or furtherance of a taxable activity by reference to the value of the supply.
+Under section 8 of the Goods and Services Tax Act 1985 ("GST Act"), GST is charged on supplies (other than exempt supplies) made by a registered person in the course or furtherance of a taxable activity by reference to the value of the supply.

-The value of the supply is determined under section 10(2).
-Section 10(2) states:
+The value of the supply is determined under section 10(2) of the GST Act, which states:

-Subject to this section, the value of a supply of goods and services shall be such amount as, with the addition of the tax charged, is equal to the aggregate of,-

-- (a) To the extent that the consideration for the supply is consideration in money, the amount of the money: - (b) To the extent that the consideration for the supply is not consideration in money, the open market value of that consideration.
+- (2) Subject to this section, the value of a supply of goods and services shall be such amount as, with the addition of the tax charged, is equal to the aggregate of,- - (a) To the extent that the consideration for the supply is consideration in money, the amount of the money: - (b) To the extent that the consideration for the supply is not consideration in money, the open market value of that consideration.

-The definition of "consideration" in section 2 of the Act reads as follows:
+The definition of "consideration" in section 2 of the GST Act reads:

-"Consideration" in relation to the supply of goods and services to any person, includes any payment made or any act or forbearance, whether or not voluntary, in respect of, in response to, or for the inducement of, the supply of any goods and services, whether by that person or by any other person; but does not include any payment made by any person as an unconditional gift to any non-profit body:
+Consideration, in relation to the supply of goods and services to any person, includes any payment made or any act or forbearance, whether or not voluntary, in respect of, in response to, or for the inducement of, the supply of any goods and services, whether by that person or by any other person; but does not include any payment made by any person as an unconditional gift to any non-profit body:

-Application of the Legislation
+Application of the legislation

-Scheme of the Act
+Scheme of the Goods and Services Tax Act 1985

-Under section 8(1), GST is chargeable on the supply of goods and services by a registered person in the course or furtherance of a taxable activity carried on by that person by reference to the value of the supply.
-The value of the supply is the consideration provided for the supply (including both monetary consideration and non-monetary consideration): section 10(2).
-GST is not payable on payments which are not "consideration" as defined in the Act.
-"Consideration" is widely defined.
+Under section 8(1) of the GST Act, GST is chargeable on the supply of goods and services by a registered person in the course or furtherance of a taxable activity carried on by that person by reference to the value of the supply.
+The value of the supply is the consideration provided for the supply (including both monetary and non-monetary consideration): section 10(2) of the GST Act.